Heritage Crafts

 History

-The main centre for neon production in the UK has been West Yorkshire, where at one time there were around two dozen workshops – but now about six or seven.
+The main centres for neon production in the UK have been West Yorkshire, London and Kent.
 Oldham Signs in Leeds was the largest neon fabricator in Europe at one point.
 Its neon department closed in 1994 and its makers were displaced to either set up their own workshops or leave the industry, though the company continued to supply general signage till 2003.
 Another large national maker was Pearce signs, whose last neon workshop closed in the 1990s.
+Those neon makers from the 1980s expansion are largely the last remaining fully skilled glass tube benders.

 Techniques